maialenz/WetPaws/TESTING.md

     - Tried to make index.html h1 smaller in font-size for larger screens but something is not lettig the size get smaller.
       - When testing the responsivness of it, I can see the font-size reducing, but not in higher resolution screens.
       - It was a cache issue.
-After clearing the cache and restarting google Chrome, it's responsive.
+After clearing the cache and restarting google Chrome, it's now responsive.

 2. Bootstrap toggle collapse is not working